 5) Happier Customers

 Customers who are making a purchase after reading the bad reviews are prepared for the bad eventualities.
 Thus, the chances of getting disappointed become high.
-In fact, chances are that once they receive their ordered product, they will go on the website to refute the negative reviews, especially if they think the reviews are too harsh.
+In fact, chances are that once they receive their ordered product, they will go on the website to refute the negative online reviews, especially if they think the reviews are too harsh.

-Reacting To Negative Reviews
+Reacting To Negative Customer Reviews

-Negative reviews are opportunities.
+Bad reviews are opportunities.
 They are a channel in which users themselves open for communication with the brand.
 Therefore, they are more likely to be responsive.
 While this can be an excellent opportunity to show off your customer service and showcase how vital all customers are to your brand, interacting with angry or disappointed customers can go either way.

 Imagine talking to a dissatisfied customer who is continuously bashing your product and service.
 Chances are that you will get angry.
-However, you need to be careful about how you respond to negative reviews.
+However, you need to be careful about how you respond to bad reviews.
 You can’t express your anger, distaste, or misery.
 You have to bear the brunt, calm the customer down, apologize and compensate them.
 There shouldn’t be any elements or hints of anything that might aggravate the customer further.
 Ensure that your replies are in no way showing any negative emotions.

 Your comments need to depict patience, understanding, genuine concern, and a desire to mend the bridges.
 According to a customer service representative at a leading essay service: